 - Access to the eHLbc communications infrastructure for planning purposes, budgeting and change management.

-Privileges for Member Institutions: Participation in Governance and Strategic Planning
+Privileges for Member Organizations: Participation in Governance and Strategic Planning

-eHLbc depends on the participation of member institutions in the governance of the consortium and in establishing strategic directions and priorities.
+eHLbc depends on the participation of member organizations in the governance of the consortium and in establishing strategic directions and priorities.

 - All full members participate directly in the All Member Group and have the final vote of approval for major financial decisions;